KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

-gainer_details only one to only one source_reliability: "view" gainer_details only one to only one ticker_price_range: "view" gainer_details only one to only one ticker_repeats: "view"
+gainer_details only one to only one source_reliability: "view" gainer_details only one to only one ticker_price_range: "view" gainer_details only one to only one ticker_repeats: "view" gainer_details only one to only one download_consistency_time: "view" gainer_details only one to only one download_consistency_date: "view"

+downloads only one to only one download_consistency_time: "view" downloads only one to only one download_consistency_date: "view"

     source_overlap {
         string source FK "FK from the SOURCE table via the GAINER-DETAILS table"